 Respondent 6 stated “There are few brands asking for 100% sustainable material.
 Patagonia is asking for 100% organic.
 Some brands from USA are asking for organic cotton.
 For UK, there is NEXT.
 We are doing a million 5 million meters per annum”.
 He further asserted “The majority of the international customers are asking about it that is they want organic material”.

 Respondent 7 asserted “Interesting thing is that international companies want such products and so that’s why there is no second thought on it…..organics products are needs based.
-BCI moving towards…but yes they want us to be environmentally responsible suppliers”.
+BCI moving towards…but yes, they want us to be environmentally responsible suppliers”.

 The responses reveal that international customers are responsible for driving the Indian textile companies to adopt sustainable business practices and CSR.
 The results prove research proposition 7 which states international buyers act as drivers for CSR.